TrebledJ/trebledj.github.io/content/pages/postlike/about.md

 #### Why did you choose to study mathematics in uni?

 I didn't know what I wanted to do career-wise.
 So I looked for a subject I liked which also provided broad career options.
-With mathematics, one can go into actuary, statistics, finance, physics, machine learning, data science, software engineering, research, and more.
+With mathematics, one can go into actuary, statistics, finance, physics, machine learning, data science, software engineering, research, teaching, and more.

 #### Why is your LinkedIn so... professionally unprofessional?